MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Exports

-This folder appears if the player uses the [Skin Selector's "Export as .osk"](/wiki/Options) or [Beatmap Editor's "Export Package"](/wiki/Beatmap_Editor/Menu).
-It will hold the beatmaps and skins the player has exported from osu!.
+This folder appears if the player uses the [Skin Selector's "Export as .osk"](/wiki/Options) or [Beatmap Editor's "Export Package"](/wiki/Beatmap_Editor/Menu) function.
+This folder will hold all the beatmaps and skins the player has exported from osu!.

 Players that want to know how to do this can see [osu!
 File Formats](/wiki/osu!_File_Formats).